KilianKegel/toro-C-Library/README.md

 # Torito C Library

+The "torito C Library" is a Standard C Library for UEFI x86-64 target platform for Microsoft Visual Studio 2017.

-The "torito C Library" is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design --and debug-- infrastructure provided by Microsoft Visual Studio 2017 VS2017.
+"torito C Library" is an implementation targeting the ANSI/ISO C Standard Library compatibility to create applications for different operating systems using design --and debug-- infrastructure provided by Microsoft Visual Studio 2017 VS2017.